History of the Indian Navy: Chola expeditions

-Indian Navies of the Post-Classical Age

 Kozhikode

 Manavikraman, Samoothiri Raja of Kozhikode began the naval build-up in 1503 in response to Portuguese attempts at extracting trading privileges.
-He commanded and appointed Mohammed Kunjali as Marakkar (admiral) of his fleet.
+He commanded and appointed Kunjali as Marakkar (admiral) of his fleet.

 Over the course of the next century, the Samoothiri Rajas successfully repelled various attempts by the Portuguese to overthrow their rule, with each side enlisting various allies over time.
 Four generations of Kunjali Marakkars served the Samoothiri Rajas.
 However, over time, the differences between Mohammed Ali, Marakkar IV, and his masters increased, culminating with his self-declaration as the "Lord of the Indian seas".
 The Samoothiris then collaborated with the Portuguese to defeat Mohammed Ali in 1600.
 Later, they allied with the Dutch East India Company to defeat the Portuguese.